RussTheAerialist/RussellHay/content/projects/film/kneading-flesh.md

   - "/art/kneading-flesh"
 categories: "films"
 ---

-a 48 hour film project
+A 48 hour film project about a massage therapist who finds her need for meat satisfied in unusual ways.